1. Tutorial

 comments = ListField(EmbeddedDocumentField(Comment))

-See ReferenceField for more information.
+See ReferenceField for more information about deletion rules.

 1.3.
 Adding data to our Tumblelog